ibexa/documentation-user/docs/content_management/content_versions.md

 ![All versions of a content item](img/content_item_versions.png "All versions of a content item")

-For more information, see [Editorial workflow](workflow_management/editorial_workflow.md) and [Work with versions](work_with_versions.md).

-### Published versions
+### Published version

-Published version is the version that is currently presented to the audience.
+Published version is the version that is currently presented to the visitors.
 Every content item can have only one published version at a time.

 ### Archived versions

 Whenever you edit and publish a content item again, its previous published version becomes an archived version.
-It is not available to the visitor and you cannot edit it, but you can create new drafts based on any archived version.
+It is not available to the visitors and you cannot edit it, but you can create new drafts based on any archived version.

 ### Drafts